How to get rid of unwanted pests in your tank

 Photo above-showing Flatworm eggs on the SPS

-If there are flatworm present, most likely there will be Flatworm eggs too, and do remember to check out for them and remove it!
+If there are flatworm present, most likely there will be Flatworm eggs too, and do remember to check out for them and manually remove it as coral dip has no effect on eggs!

 5) Nuisance Anemones

 These are the anemones which reefer dislike.
 Aiptasia and Majanos are able to clone themselves and overtake an aquarium very quickly.
 Their powerful nematocysts (stinging cells) on their tentacles injure nearby corals and deter growth.
-Control and eradication are done through natural predation (Berghia nudibranchs, butterflyfish, & peppermint shrimp) or chemical treatments (such as commercially available treatments like Joe’s Juice, kalkwasser paste, or even sodium hydroxide – also very harmful).
+Control and eradication are done through natural predation (Berghia nudibranchs, butterflyfish, & peppermint shrimp) or chemical treatments (such as commercially available treatments like Joe’s Juice, redsea aipatasia X , kalkwasser paste, or even sodium hydroxide , concentrated lemon juice, hot water are effect on them as well.

 6) Xanthid Crabs (Black-Tipped Claws)